thedocs-io/soyuz-loge/readme.md

 mail.send: {subject=hello world, recipient=earch@gmail.com}
 ```

+> Please note that we use short (technical) way to describe event.
+Instead of writing human readable phrase (like "We are sending mail") we use short event name ("mail.send")
+> To construct your best event name we suggest: you to
+> 1. form event names same as package names - from most common to most specific.
+> 2. don't use spaces
+> 3. split words with upper case / `-` / `_` (e.g. `user.register.e.notUnique`)
+> 4. split parts with `.`

 ## Java implementation
 We pass params as a map.
 You need a simple way to create maps.
-In examples below we will use [to.map](https://github.com/fedotxxl/soyuz-is-to) but you are free to use any other convinient way to create maps (e.g. [Guava ImmutableMap.of](http://google.github.io/guava/releases/snapshot/api/docs/com/google/common/collect/ImmutableMap.html)).
+In examples below we will use [to.map](https://github.com/thedocs-io/soyuz-is-to) but you are free to use any other convenient way to create maps (e.g. [Guava ImmutableMap.of](http://google.github.io/guava/releases/snapshot/api/docs/com/google/common/collect/ImmutableMap.html)).

 ### Maven
 ```
 <dependency>
     <groupId>io.thedocs</groupId>
     <artifactId>soyuz-loge</artifactId>
-    <version>1.0</version>
+    <version>1.1</version>
 </dependency>
 ```